Starkoiii/pword-generator/README.md

 THEN the password is either displayed in an alert or written to the page

 ## Usage
-A page that allows for visitors to generate a password to protect their assets
+A page that allows for visitors to generate a password to protect their assets!

 ## How to contribute
 Willing to accept any constructive criticism to improve my future projects or current projects improvements in functionality or style!